browserengineering/book/book/accessibility.md

 loss in another (you can't even see all the text!).

 How can we fix this?
-We shouldn't just increase the size of fonts, but also the size of every other CSS pixel. defined in `layout`.
-We should essentially run the same layout algorithm we have, but with each device pixel measurement larger by a a factor of `zoom`.
+We shouldn't just increase the size of fonts, but *also* the size of every other CSS pixel. defined in `layout`.
+In other words, run the same layout algorithm, but with each device pixel measurement larger by a a factor of `zoom`.
 But since the screen doesn't magically get bigger when zooming, its width and height will remain fixed in physical pixel width (and hence smaller in CSS pixels).
-This will automatically cause inline text and content to wrap when they hit the edge of the screen or container elements, and not grow beyond.[^min-font-size] And the layout design of the website will tend to continue working, because elements `width` and `height` will get larger in proportion to the font.
+This will automatically cause inline text and content to wrap when they hit the edge of the screen or container elements, and not grow beyond.[^min-font-size] And the layout design of the website will tend to continue working, because elements' `width` and `height` will get larger in proportion to the font.

 [^min-font-size]: Browsers also usually have a *minimum font size* feature.
 When it's used, the browser will try to avoid rendering any fonts smaller than the minimum.
-However, these features don't automatically use zoom, and therefore suffer from problems like overflowing fonts and broken layouts.
-Because of these problems, browsers also often restrict the feature to situations where the site seems to be using [relative font sizes][relative-font-size], making the feature even less useful.
+However, these features don't automatically use zoom, and therefore suffer from problems just like this: overflowing fonts and broken layouts.
+Because of these problems, browsers also often restrict the feature to situations where the site seems to be using
+[relative font sizes][relative-font-size], making the feature even less useful.
 CSS zoom is a much better solution.

 [relative-font-size]: https://developer.mozilla.org/en-US/docs/Web/CSS/font-size